anushkumar13/Operating-System/README.md

 ---

+## 📆 My OS Learning Timeline

+- **Start Date →** 13th May 2025
+- **End Date →** 16th May 2025

+During these 4 days, I focused on understanding fundamental and advanced OS concepts, practiced examples, and documented my learning clearly.
+This timeline marks my consistent effort to build a strong foundation in Operating Systems for interviews and real-world usage.

+---

 ##  Purpose

 The goal of this repository is to **track my OS learning journey from scratch** and to build a solid understanding of how operating systems work behind the scenes.